digitalnsw/research-help/challenges/index.md

 We’re using analytics on this page to track peoples movements and clicks.
 If you’ve experienced any of the below challenges, please click on the button underneath the challenge.

-## The biggest problem ##

-Please ‘up vote’ the problem you’d like solved first.
-The one you think has been the biggest blocker for you in the past.
+Please ‘up vote’ the challenge you think has been the biggest blocker for you in the past.

-Please only vote for one! :)
+Please only up vote one! :)

-## Help solve a problem for other researchers ##

-If you can help solve any of the below problems, or would like to help create something that might help – please let us know.

 # Challenges #